-7.5.4.4.
-Read-only properties
+7.5.6.4.
+Permissions of properties

 The Permissions annotation term can be applied to a property with the value of OData.Permission/Read in order to specify that it is read-only.

 '''

 <Annotation Term="OData.Permissions" EnumMember="OData.Permission/Read"/>

 '''